cysouw/graphicalgrammar/text/german.md

 Summarising, Moritz appears to have a clear understanding of, first, phrases as the basis of syntactic analysis.
 Second, he assigns a syntactic function to each phrase.
 Third, his examples indicate a basic, through rather implicit, understanding of adjuncts as less crucial phrases (*Hinanfügung*) that are visually displayed below the main constituents.
 Fourth, subordinate clauses have their own clausal structure, while the subordinate as a whole is assigned a function in the superordinate clause, which is a clear precursor of constituency structure.
 Finally, in the text he explicitly mentions that the ordering of the elements in the actual sentence is slightly different from the ordering in his analyses, and he hints at rules that determine how the abstract "underlying" structure has to be reordered into the actual form.

 All these theoretical concepts are quite charmingly summarised by his graphical display, which can be interpreted as a kind of precursor of a constituency structure.
 Apparently appearing completely out of the blue, the idea of using graphics to elucidate grammatical structure is off to a great start with these proposals from Moritz' *Deutsche Sprachlehre*.
 Unfortunately, his approach does not have had any following and it would take almost 50 years for graphical methods to be used again for grammatical analysis, namely by Diesterweg in 1830 (see [@sec:diesterweg1830]).

-### Roth (1799) *Systematische deutsche Sprachlehre*

-Georg Michael Roth (1769-1817) was a teacher at the *Städtische Gymnasium* in Frankfurt am Main, alongside Herling.
-In 1799, he signs his book as still being a "teacher in Wetzlar" [@roth1799]

 ### Herling (1823) *Periodenbau der deutschen Sprache* {#sec:herling1823}